Instructions for authors

 References - APA Style

-ACCESS Journal uses the APA (surname and year) short reference system for citations in the text with a detailed alphabetical list at the end of the paper.
+"ACCESS: Access to science, business, innovation in digital economy" Journal uses the APA (surname and year) short reference system for citations in the text with a detailed alphabetical list at the end of the paper.
 It is important to format the references properly because all references will be linked electronically as completely as possible to the papers cited.
 It is necessary to add a DOI (digital object identifier) number.
 If a DOI is lacking, it is recommended to add a link to any online source of an article.
 All links have to be active.

 Peer review process